| "Panza: The legacy of a collector"opens of the museum of the contemporary art

 1950s; an in-depth selection of work that articulates the significant

 contributions of the New York School to the art of the twentieth-century.
+Further attesting to Dr. Panza's early and keen commitment

 to collecting in-depth are the large number of works in the exhibition